Gerald Frederick Kicanas: Bishop of Tucson

 and became bishop upon the resignation of Bishop Manuel Moreno on March 7, 2003.
 The diocese had been beset by numerous claims of sexual abuse by priests and Kicanas was praised for managing the diocese's response, including using bankruptcy not to evade compensating victims but to establish a process for compensation.
 The bankruptcy judge praised him, diocesan fundraising improved, and one expert on the US hierarchy called his work "a national model".

 On November 13, 2007, Kicanas was elected vice-president of the United States Conference of Catholic Bishops (USCCB), receiving 22 more votes than Archbishop Timothy Dolan.
 On February 28, 2008, the USCCB elected Kicanas a member of its delegation to the twelfth World Synod of Bishops in Vatican City in October 2008.
 In June 2009, Kicanas spoke at the annual meeting of the National Leadership Roundtable on Church Management at the Wharton School in Philadelphia.
 His talk addressed the need for effective communications in the Catholic Church.

 On November 16, 2010, Dolan defeated Kicanas in the vote for USCCB president.
 It was the first time in USCCB history that a sitting vice president was not elected president.
 According to an article in the Jesuit magazine America, conservative Catholic groups had mounted a strong lobbying campaign against Kicanas.
 On November 17, 2010, Cardinal Francis George, outgoing USCCB president, appointed Kicanas as chair of the board of directors of Catholic Relief Services.

 Kicanas served as chair of the board of the Center for Applied Research in the Apostolate (CARA) in Washington, D.C., and was a member of the board of directors of the National Pastoral Life Center in New York City.

 Retirement

 On October 3, 2017, Pope Francis accepted Kicanas' resignation as bishop of Tucson and named as his successor Bishop Edward J. Weisenburger.Kicanas was appointed chair of the board of directors at the National Catholic Educational Association on In January 2018, replacing Bishop George V. Murry.
-On September 28, 2018, Kicanas was named apostolic administrator of the Diocese of Las Cruces after Bishop Oscar Cantu was appointed bishop of the Diocese of San Jose.
+On September 28, 2018, Kicanas was named apostolic administrator of the Diocese of Las Cruces after Bishop Oscar Cantú was appointed bishop of the Diocese of San José.
 His assignment there ended on July 23, 2019.

 In December 2021, Kicanas underwent successful open heart surgery at Banner University Medical Center in Tucson.
 On March 21, 2025, Kicanas was named apostolic administrator of Tucson after Weisenburger was appointed archbishop of Detroit.